holoviz-topics/examples/doc/maintenance.rst

 Website Maintenance
 ===================
-The website building occurs in travis jobs that are triggered by commit messages.
+The website building occurs in Travis CI jobs that are triggered by commit messages.

 **NOTE:** When you merge PRs, you should be careful about what is included in the commit messages to avoid accidentally rebuilding projects and re-deploying